damiendevienne/Lifemap_clean/README.md

 You must to be sudoer to use this pipeline.
 It is a simple 5-steps process:

-1. clone this repository locally and enter in it
+1. Clone this repository locally and enter in it

 ```bash
 git clone https://github.com/damiendevienne/Lifemap_clean.git
 cd Lifemap_clean
 ```
-2. execute the configuration script, with sudo
+2. Execute the configuration script, with sudo

 ```bash
 sudo ./configure.sh
 ```
-3. update the server information.
-This allows apache2 and the Lifemap html script to use the correct server name and port redirections
+3. [optional] Update the server information.
+This allows apache2 and the Lifemap html script to use the correct server name and port redirections.
+This script is already exectuted by `configure.sh` thus no need to run it again if the default option is to be used.

 ```bash
 sudo ./update_server.sh